 Search ResultsSilence and Solitude The spiritual disciplines of silence and solitude have a long history in the Christian tradition.
 By studying biblical examples from Mark 1:35-39 and 1 Kings 19:11-13, this podcast delves into these disciplines.
 Our Need for Solitude Mark Roberts says that we are made for community, but sometimes we need solitude, as exemplified by Jesus in Luke 6:12-16.
 Being away from people can help us pray honestly and listen attentively to God.
+The Solitude Between Times Here is a commentary on Acts 1:1-11 that boldly addresses our perceptions of God's abandonment and the challenges of waiting for Christ to return again.
 Entertaining Solitude This Catholic essay says that Christians must drastically alter their personal disposition towards entertainment technology, arguing that leisure was never meant to be reduced to entertainment, and entertainment was never meant to be de-socialized.
-History of Hymns: “Mothering God, You Gave Me Birth” This offers background and commentary on the Jean Wiebe Janzen (b.
-1933) hymn, "Mothering God, You Gave Me Birth" The inspiration for the text comes from the 14th-century mystic, Julian of Norwich.
 Thoughts in Solitude A short quote from "Thoughts in Solitude" by Thomas Merton about our sinful self and identity in Christ.
-A Trinitarian Vision of Spiritual Transformation Whether we are worshipping God in a corporate church setting or praying in solitude, the act of entering God's presence is supposed to put us in a position where we experience God's transforming work.
-The Solitude Between Times Here is a commentary on Acts 1:1-11 that boldly addresses our perceptions of God's abandonment and the challenges of waiting for Christ to return again.
 “Come Away…” Reflecting on Mark 6:30-34, John-Marmion Villa makes a distinction between a vacation as "running away," and a time of solitude and silence for spiritual growth to rediscover "the person that God intended you to become."
-Words of Life: Cultivating the Heart to Hear When we practice the disciplines of solitude, meditation, and silence, we grow in our ability to hear God’s voice through the Holy Spirit and Scripture.
-How to foster a healthier year in ministry Two strategies -- seeking solitude with God and companionship in stewarding one’s vision -- will help good intentions become realities in the new year, writes Samuel Rahberg.
-Solitude, Community, and Greed This post is a series of sermon illustrations from news excerpts on sports, decision making, personal stories, parenting, the quietest place on Earth, and suicide.
-With preaching angles about priorities, choices, parenting, solitude, community, and greed....
-Solitude Is Source of Freedom An illustration by John Ortberg emphasizing the importance of solitude, appropriate for 1 John 2:15-17, 1 Peter 1:14, and James 4:7-8.
+How to Foster a Healthier Year in Ministry In this article, Samuel Rahberg suggests two strategies--seeking solitude with God and companionship in stewarding one’s vision--will help good intentions become realities in the new year.
+Fighting Demons In The Desert This article explores the life of the first "Desert Father," Antony of Egypt, the early history of the monastic movement, and how Antony's style of discipleship impacted the history of Christian faith and spirituality.
+Multitasking Kills Leadership Scott Benhase talks about the importance of disciplined prayer and reflection for leaders.
+They need to step back, gain perspective, listen to others, and spend time in solitude to think reflectively and prayerfully.
+The Work of a Landscaper More as a laborer keeping a wild order than as a landscaper, the essayist/gardener notes her solitude, exercise and mental space.
+Ankle-deep in glory and dust before the Creator, she observes the transitory and the transcendent....
+Solitude Is Source of Freedom This sermon illustration by John Ortberg explains how in a research setting mice influence each other to a point that can cause death as a way to demonstrate societal influence and the need for solitude.
+The Power of Group Solitude In this sermon illustration for Psalm 131:2, Exodus 20:9-11, or Luke 1:80, a pastor of spiritual formation argues that extended times of solitude cultivate an attitude of listening that is paramount to spiritual formation.
 Full Text Hymns on Solitude In Solitude I Come to God in Prayer©

 Oh, for a Heart to Praise My GodPD